framework-one/fw1-clj/README.md

     {% if some-var|empty? %}There are none!{% endif %}

-You can start the server on port 8080, running the User Manager example, with:
+As noted above, you can start the server on port 8080, running the User Manager example if you cloned this repository, with:

     boot run